 Yet another extra adventure [c]: A stunning Hike

 Once in the valley you can choose from a multitude of hikes into one of the five fingers of Waipi’o valley.
 In the left-most finger of the valley flows the highest waterfall in the state of Hawaii.
 The hike to this waterfall (named Hiilawe) is great fun, leads through a chest-deep river and ends with a swim under the waterfall.
-You need to be in good fitness to go on this hike.
+You need to be in good physical state to go on this hike.
 Do not go if you are not well-prepared.
 The rewards of this hike however, are great.

 One extra adventure [d]:….
 Or pick your favorite outdoor activity